 Coneflower

-Coneflowers offer knockout flowers that bloom for 6-9 weeks in the summer.
-They are fine with dry, sunny spots in your garden and extremely easy to plant—even from seed!
+Coneflowers offer nine species with knockout flowers that bloom for 6-9 weeks in the summer.
+They are OK with dry, sunny spots in your garden and easy to plant—even from seed!

 Coreopsis (Tickseed)